This is the method I used to achieve the “color separations” in the previous post:

-If the repeat is satisfactory: back to image cropped screen, click within window, go to file export menu, choose file format, and save as png, bmp, etc for download, or simply screen grab the image in an easy to see size if punching a card or requiring a single repeat chart.
+If the repeat is satisfactory: back to image cropped screen, click within the window, go to file export menu, choose the file format, and save as png, BMP, etc for download, or simply screen grab the image in an easy to see size if punching a card or requiring a single repeat chart.
 I do not own Dak; GIMP does have a .pat read and save, but I have no way of testing whether files are in any way compatible between the 2 programs.

 Most electronics are able to take the motif repeat and separate it automatically for a 2 color DBJ knit.
-If a separation for 2 color DBJ is required for use with a punchcard, or for any of the fabrics already discussed one needs to return to the xcf magnified document.
+If a separation for 2 colors DBJ is required for use with a punchcard, or for any of the fabrics already discussed one needs to return to the .xcf magnified document.

 For the simplest DBJ separation, each row will break down into 2 colors, which in turn need to be knit with 2 passes for each color.
-This method is the one that is most likely to increase lengthening of the knit image, but one that “always” works.
+This method is the one that is most likely to increase the lengthening of the knit image, but one that “always” works.

 To lengthen the repeat X2, cropped repeat area needs to be converted to 2 colors or go to image, mode, click on convert

 Open Image Scale window; use image scale tool, clicking once again on selected repeat areaGIMP 2.8.22: highlight number you wish to keep constant

-Adjust numbers to desired scaling, height doubled for the original repeat would be 18 pixels in length, here is the result
+Adjust numbers to the desired scaling, height doubled for the original repeat would be 18 pixels in length, here is the result

 To separate the rows revert to RGB mode, unselect repeat area by clicking outside its parameters.